Hyper 8 Video System 0.18

 The name of the directory (which may only contain alphanumeric characters, - and _) determines the permalink for the video, that is, the URL/web address under which the video will appear publicy on the web if you publish your site online.

 More widely speaking, a video in Hyper 8 is a single video-based media artifact that can be (re)presented through different video (but also audio) files to cover a range of qualities/formats.
 It can also be augmented with subtitle files and a poster image that is shown in thumbnails and before the video is played back.
-In fact, if there is on poster image, Hyper 8 will compute one automatically (by taking a frame from the video), always.
+In fact, if there is no poster image, Hyper 8 will compute one automatically (by taking a frame from the video), always.

 Video files